baradhwaj-balraj/voice-of-customer-analyzer/README.md

 your data.
 This gives you a structured dataset derived from your data, which a Product Manager can sort, weight, and act on.

-## What changed from your first version, in plain terms
+## What changed from first version, in plain terms

 Your original app did this:
 1. Glue all the feedback comments together into one big block of text.